Demystifying the Lagrangian of classical mechanics: The Lagrangian formalism and the minimal distance between two points in a plane

 \section{The Lagrangian formalism and the minimal distance between two points in a plane}

-This section is adapted from many sources, chiefly Goldstein's Classical Mechanics textbook~\cite{goldstein2002classical}.
-Because it is a simple introduction to both the functional that we will derive to be the Lagrangian, and to techniques in the calculus of variations (a pre-requisite topic to understanding the Lagrangian formalism), we aim to show that the minimal distance between two points in a plane is a straight line. \footnote{Some limitations are: we limit ourselves to lines that can be written as one dimensional functions $y=f(x)$ while curves in two dimensions would be more general.
+Because it is a simple introduction to both the functional that we will derive to be the Lagrangian, and to techniques in the calculus of variations (a pre-requisite topic to understanding the Lagrangian formalism), we aim to show that the minimal distance between two points in a plane is a straight line~\footnote{Some limitations are: we limit ourselves to lines that can be written as one dimensional functions $y=f(x)$ while curves in two dimensions would be more general.
 We assume the shortest distance must be a differentiable function (although continuous would be sufficient).
-Foremost, we satisfy ourselves with finding a condition that makes the curve only stationary instead of minimal.}
+Foremost, we satisfy ourselves with finding a condition that makes the curve only stationary instead of minimal.}.

 The arc length $S$ of a function $y(x)$ between two points $(x_1,y_1)$ and $(x_2,y_2)$ is given by